JamesAshby17/JamesAshby17/README.md

 - 👋 Hi, I’m @JamesAshby17
-- 👀 I’m interested in: building projects
-- 🌱 I’m currently learning: java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: email at jamesashby06@gmail.com
+- 📫 How to reach me: email at jamesash@andrew.cmu.edu

 <!---
 JamesAshby17/JamesAshby17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.